-Risk factors such as age, ethnicity, and family history have been known to influence the chances of an individual’s development of prostate cancer.
+Risk factors such as age, ethnicity, and family history have been known to influence the chances of a person developing prostate cancer.
 However, it should be noted that risk factors don’t have a direct impact on the development of cancer.

-Individuals over the age of 50 are more likely to develop prostate cancer.
-In fact, a full 80% of those who are diagnosed with prostate cancer are over the age of 65.
+Men over the age of 50 are more likely to develop prostate cancer.
+In fact, 80% of people who are diagnosed with prostate cancer are over the age of 65.

-According to the CDC, African American men are more likely to be at risk for prostate cancer than other ethnicities and are more likely to develop aggressive tumors.
-On the other hand, Caucasian individuals are just under the average rate of prostate cancer diagnoses whereas Hispanic individuals also have a lower risk.
-Patients of Asian and Pacific Islander descent have the lowest risk of developing prostate cancer.
+According to the CDC, African American men are more likely to be at risk for prostate cancer and are more likely to develop aggressive tumors.
+On the other hand, Caucasian men are just under the average rate of prostate cancer diagnoses.
+Likewise, Hispanic men also have a lower risk.
+People of Asian and Pacific Islander descent have the lowest risk of developing prostate cancer.

-Proton therapy is radiation treatment for cancer patients.
-Also called proton beam therapy, proton therapy involves the focusing of proton particles into a beam, which is then delivered to the cancer cells in a non-surgical procedure.
-The positively charged particles can be controlled to stop at the tumor site, enabling the cancerous tissues to be destroyed with high levels of radiation without causing damage to near healthy tissue and vital organs.
-Proton therapy is considered more accurate than other types of radiation therapy, and also non-surgical and noninvasive with minimal side effects.
-What’s more is that the treatment requires little to no recovery time, nor does the radiation have an impact on the patient’s energy levels in comparison to other cancer treatment options.
+Proton therapy is a form of radiation treatment for cancer patients.
+Also called proton beam therapy, proton therapy involves focusing proton particles into a beam, which is then delivered to the cancer cells in a non-surgical procedure.
+The positively charged particles can be controlled to stop at the tumor site, enabling the cancerous tissues to be destroyed with high levels of radiation without causing damage to nearby healthy tissue and vital organs.
+Proton therapy is considered more precise than other types of radiation therapy.
+It is also non-surgical, non-invasive and has minimal side effects.
+Proton therapy treatment requires little to no recovery time, and the radiation has very little impact on patients’ energy levels compared to other cancer treatment options.

 According to a study published in 2013 by the University of Florida, prostate cancer patients who received proton therapy treatment were found to be free of cancer progression for five years after their treatment.
-Patients with low to medium risk prostate cancer experienced a success rate of 99% while those with high risk prostate cancer experienced a success rate of up to 76% compared to conventional radiation.
+Patients with low to medium risk prostate cancer experienced a success rate of 99%, while those with high risk prostate cancer experienced a success rate of 76%.

-Those who choose proton therapy are also proven to experience fewer complications than those who choose other types of treatment such as, surgery or conventional radiation.
-For instance, studies on prostate cancer report that 28.6% of those who received a prostatectomy (a surgical procedure removing the part of or the whole of the prostate gland) experienced major complications in comparison to the 1% of those who received proton therapy.
+Patients who choose proton therapy are also proven to experience fewer complications than those who choose other types of treatment, such as surgery or traditional radiation.
+For instance, studies on prostate cancer report that 28.6% of those who received a prostatectomy (a surgical procedure removing part or all of the prostate gland) experienced major complications.
+In contrast, just 1% of patients who received proton therapy experienced major complications.

-Unlike proton therapy, conventional radiation treatments utilize photons to deliver low levels of radiation to the cancer tissues.
-The lower levels of radiation in addition to the lower mass of the beam in comparison to a proton treatment enable the radiation to cause damage to not only the cancerous tissue, but also the surrounding healthy tissue.
+Unlike proton therapy, traditional radiation treatment uses photons, which deliver low levels of radiation to the cancer tissues.
+These lower levels of radiation, in addition to the lower mass of the beam in comparison to a proton treatment, mean the radiation will cause damage to both the cancerous tissue and the surrounding healthy tissue.

 Proton Therapy Is Proven to Enhance Quality of Life

-According to a national survey, those who received proton therapy to treat their prostate cancer reported experiencing a better quality of life involving urinary and bowel function during and after their proton therapy treatments in comparison to those who received conventional radiation treatments.
-More than 70% of prostate cancer patients who received proton therapy additionally noted that the treatment had no impact on their quality of life overall compared to conventional radiation.
+According to a national survey, patients who received proton therapy to treat their prostate cancer reported experiencing a better quality of life with regard to urinary and bowel function during and after proton therapy, compared to those who received traditional radiation.
+Additionally, more than 70% of prostate cancer patients who received proton therapy noted the treatment had no impact on their quality of life overall.

-Two studies conducted by the University of Texas confirm that those who receive proton therapy treatments for prostate cancer show an improved quality of life in comparison to those who receive other treatment options.
+Two studies conducted by the University of Texas confirm that patients who receive proton therapy treatments for prostate cancer show an improved quality of life compared to those who choose other treatment options.

-Up to 97% of those who receive proton therapy treatment for their prostate cancer said they would recommend other patients to receive proton therapy as well.
+97% of survey respondents who chose proton therapy treatment for their prostate cancer said they would recommend it to other patients, as well.

 Proton Therapy Success Stories

-It’s one thing to hear about the success rate of proton therapy treatment for those with prostate cancer in comparison to conventional radiation therapies.
-It’s another thing to hear the success stories straight from the mouths of those who have survived and keep surviving.
+It’s one thing to hear about the success rate of proton therapy treatment for prostate cancer.
+It’s another thing to hear the success stories straight from the mouths of survivors.

 Walter Knight, an Army pilot, biker, and all around adventurer, was diagnosed with prostate cancer only six weeks after being prescribed testosterone for his anemia.